Workshops and Support

 - Helen I'Anson, Professor of Biology

-- Suzanne Keen, Professor of English
+- Suzanne Keen, Dean of the College

-- Krzysztof Jasiewicz, Professor of Sociology
+- Krzysztof Jasiewicz, Professor of Sociology and Anthropology

 - Mike Smitka, Professor of Economics